-All pupils at Hebburn should a good understanding of the wide range of learning opportunities that are available to them.
-This needs to include both academic and vocational routes available to them and where this learning can take place, including schools, colleges, universities and in the workplace.

-All Y11 students have assemblies/information talks from all local colleges and sixth-form providers.
-In addition, year 11 students are introduced to Apprenticeships through the National Apprenticeship Service and local training providers.
-In year 10, all pupils have a taster day at South Tyneside College and at Newcastle Sixth- Form.
-Year 7 and 8 pupils work in school with South Tyneside College each year on 2 different careers activities.
+- All pupils at Hebburn should a good understanding of the wide range of learning opportunities that are available to them.
+This needs to include both academic and vocational routes available to them and where this learning can take place including schools, colleges, universities and in the workplace. - All Y11 students have assemblies/information talks from all local colleges and sixth-form providers.
+In addition, year 11 students are introduced to Apprenticeships through the National Apprenticeship Service and local training providers. - In year 10, all pupils have a taster day at South Tyneside College and at Newcastle Sixth- Form. - Year 7 and 8 pupils work in school with South Tyneside College each year on 2 different careers activities.
 Hebburn also engages with local universities such as Newcastle, Northumbria, Sunderland and Durham as well as Cambridge.
-This includes visits and outreach sessions.
-School also hosts an annual careers convention where pupils and parents have the opportunity to talk to further and higher education establishments.
+This includes visits and outreach sessions. - Years 7 and 9 pupils will work in school with the DWP on an enterprise activity to enhance their employability skills - School also hosts an annual careers convention where pupils and parents have the opportunity to talk to further and higher education establishments.